vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/local/share/doc/puppy/woof-CE.md

 ### Security

+* Like Puppy, the operating system is designed for use by a single human user, but the desktop environment runs as an unprivileged user; applications that want to run as root ask for user's approval
 * Save folders support encryption, using [fscrypt](https://www.kernel.org/doc/html/latest/filesystems/fscrypt.html).
 * Common sysfs hardening recommendations are applied out of the box.
 * firewall_ng blocks mDNS, SSDP and NAT-PMP (both incoming and outgoing) by default, to mitigate vulnerabilities that can be triggered remotely through service discovery or port forwarding, and prevent leak of device information.